errata-ai/Microsoft/fixtures/Contractions/test.md

 I can't tell where is best.

-It's easier to figure out where's not feasible than where's.
+It's easier to figure out not feasible than where's.

 <!-- won't -->